fazibear/fazibear.github.io/_posts/2007-09-17-ivo-reader.md

 - files are player directly from internet
 - mplayer as default player

-Script can be downloaded from <a href="http://fazibear.googlepages.com/ivo.rb">here</a>.
+Script can be downloaded from [here](http://fazibear.googlepages.com/ivo.rb).

 Simple usage: